aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

 7. Accept the gas fee for the transaction and receive results indicating success.

-This completes the Mint NFT via CLI codelab.
+This completes the Mint NFT via CLI code lab.
 Congratulations on your completion.

 ## 5. Mint with admin and source accounts